ST. VINCENT DEPAUL THRIFT SHOPPE & FOOD BANK

 CATHOLIC WAR VETERANS, ST. MICHAEL’S POST #1562

 6:30pm, pasta dinner, salad, bread, dessert, followed by a movie.
-Next dinner: Tuesday, June 13, $6 per person.
-A raffle is also held.
+Next dinner: This Tuesday, August 8, $6 per person.
 No reservations are required.

 SAFE ENVIRONMENT FOR OUR CHILDREN AND VULNERABLE ADULTS